Consilience: Description

 Consilience requires the use of independent methods of measurement, meaning that the methods have few shared characteristics.
 That is, the mechanism by which the measurement is made is different; each method is dependent on an unrelated natural phenomenon.
-For example, the accuracy of laser rangefinding measurements is based on the scientific understanding of lasers, while satellite pictures and meter sticks rely on different phenomena.
+For example, the accuracy of laser range-finding measurements is based on the scientific understanding of lasers, while satellite pictures and metre-sticks (or yardsticks) rely on different phenomena.
 Because the methods are independent, when one of several methods is in error, it is very unlikely to be in error in the same way as any of the other methods, and a difference between the measurements will be observed.
-If the scientific understanding of the properties of lasers were inaccurate, then the laser measurement would be inaccurate but the others would not.
+If the scientific understanding of the properties of lasers was inaccurate, then the laser measurement would be inaccurate but the others would not.

 As a result, when several different methods agree, this is strong evidence that none of the methods are in error and the conclusion is correct.
 This is because of a greatly reduced likelihood of errors: for a consensus estimate from multiple measurements to be wrong, the errors would have to be similar for all samples and all methods of measurement, which is extremely unlikely.
-Random errors will tend to cancel out as more measurements are made, due to regression to the mean; systematic errors will be detected by differences between the measurements (and will also tend to cancel out since the direction of the error will still be random).
-This is how scientific theories reach high confidence – over time, they build up a large degree of evidence which converges on the same conclusion.
+Random errors will tend to cancel out as more measurements are made, due to regression to the mean; systematic errors will be detected by differences between the measurements and will also tend to cancel out since the direction of the error will still be random.
+This is how scientific theories reach high confidence—over time, they build up a large degree of evidence which converges on the same conclusion.

 When results from different strong methods do appear to conflict, this is treated as a serious problem to be reconciled.
 For example, in the 19th century, the Sun appeared to be no more than 20 million years old, but the Earth appeared to be no less than 300 million years (resolved by the discovery of nuclear fusion and radioactivity, and the theory of quantum mechanics); or current attempts to resolve theoretical differences between quantum mechanics and general relativity.